 - Matilda Szydagis as Zelda

 - Cynthia Darlow as Mrs. Moskowitz

 - Stephanie Hsu as Mei

-Ready to audition for Season 4 of “The Marvelous Mrs. Maisel”?
-Check out these audition tips from the show’s creators and casting directors to make sure you walk into the audition room prepared.
+Ready to audition for Season 5?
+Check out these audition tips from the show’s creator, writer, and casting directors to make sure you come prepared.

-Think long-term.
+- Think long-term.
 “Make the most of every audition, whether it be for a project like ‘Maisel’ or not.
 Be prepared, do the homework going into the room, and think about going into that audition to win the room and not the role.
-Only one person can get the job, but a CD isn’t only ever casting just that role, they’re casting parts they don’t even know exist yet.
-The CD is going to remember people who come in and do good work even if they didn’t get the job, so make the most of it.
-Think about longevity and not just landing that part that you’re going in to read.
-Trust that if you’ve done great work, the CD is going to remember you for other things.”—Jeanie Bacharach, casting director
+Only one person can get the job, but a CD isn’t only ever casting just that role; they’re casting parts they don’t even know exist yet.
+Trust that if you’ve done great work, the CD is going to remember you for other things.” —Jeanie Bacharach, casting director

-Sometimes it pays to be a little cocky.
-“We were extremely intrigued because [Brosnahan] didn’t have any comedy on her résumé.
-To say, ‘I’m going to play not just a comedic part but a comedian,’ that takes a lot of hubris, which we like, and a lot of confidence.
-And that’s how she came in.” —Dan Palladino, creator
+- Sometimes, it pays to be a little cocky.
+“We were extremely intrigued, because [Brosnahan] didn’t have any comedy on her résumé.
+To say, ‘I’m going to play not just a comedic part, but a comedian’—that takes a lot of hubris, which we like, and a lot of confidence.
+And that’s how she came in.” —Daniel Palladino, writer–executive producer

 Check out Backstage’s TV audition listings!